Digital CMC Regulatory Lifecycle Framework

 Explore the interactive DCRL Framework to identify the principles, evidence expectations and considerations relevant to different computational models and stages of development.

-The DCRL Framework is underpinned by core regulatory and scientific principles that support the responsible development, assessment and implementation of digital tools in pharmaceutical CMC:
+The DCRL Framework is underpinned by the following core regulatory and scientific concepts that support the responsible development, assessment and implementation of digital tools in pharmaceutical CMC:

 • Risk-based implementation